 Going on holiday

-- Set yourself a budget and determine how much money you’d like to spend on accommodation, travel, food and activities.
-By having an idea of your potential outlays, you’re likely to enjoy your holiday with fewer financial worries and plan a trip that allows you to have fun, whilst minimising the likelihood of overspending.
+• Set a budget and determine how much money you’d like to spend on accommodation, travel, food and activities.
+A budget can help lessen financial worries and allow you to plan an enjoyable trip, whilst minimising the likelihood of overspending.

-- If you want to go abroad, you’ll have to change your currency in order to make purchases.
-With currency rates fluctuating constantly, you can keep an eye on rates to make sure you get the best value for money.
+• Holidays abroad will require a different currency.
+With currency rates fluctuating constantly, keep an eye on rates to make sure you get the best value for money.

-- A staycation can just be as good as venturing abroad – with the added benefit of potentially lower travel costs, expenses or extensive planning.
-Some nice places to consider for your staycation include:
+A staycation can just be as good as venturing abroad – with the added benefit of potentially lower travel costs, expenses or extensive planning.

 Things to do from home